 EXPECTED NET WORTH: EVALUATING YOUR NUMBER

 If you haven’t read “The Millionaire Next Door” by Thomas Stanley and William Danko, I highly recommend it.
-It’s an eye-opening look at the typical American millionaire (by the way, $1,000,000 in 1996, when this book was published, is actually worth $1.6 million in today’s dollars.
+It’s an eye-opening look at the typical American millionaire (by the way, $1,000,000 in 1996, when this book was published, is actually worth about $1.7 million in today’s dollars.
 Thank you, inflation).

 Anyway, in the book, he has an interesting way of calculating what your net worth should be, depending on your age.
 This number will tell you whether you’re a Prodigious Accumulator of Wealth (PAW), Under Accumulator of Wealth (UAW) or an Average Accumulator of Wealth (AAW).
 They define a PAW as someone who has twice their expected net worth.
 Conversely, a UAW is someone who has half their expected net worth, and an AAW is somewhere in the middle.
 Here is his formula: